-Virginia snaps losing skid, sends out its seniors with a win over Miami
+Virginia snaps three-game skid, sends out seniors with win over Miami

 “We talked about Miami being depleted, but those guys are gifted off the dribble at creating shots,” Bennett said.
 “It never was fully in control, and I thought Sam was really good and did some big stuff.”

-Hauser transferred from Marquette to join a senior class that has been vital to Virginia’s transformation into among the most efficient shooting teams not only in the ACC but also nationally, allowing the Cavaliers to thrive on most nights despite taking a step back defensively.
+Hauser transferred from Marquette to join a senior class that has been vital to Virginia’s transformation into among the most efficient shooting teams not only in the ACC but in the nation, allowing the Cavaliers to thrive on most nights despite taking a step back defensively.

-Virginia ranks 52nd in the country in adjusted defensive efficiency, according to kenpom.com, but is 15th in adjusted offense and entered the week first in the ACC in overall (48.3) and three-point field goal percentage (39.2).
-The Cavaliers also lead the conference in free throw percentage (80.1).
+Virginia ranks 26th in the country in adjusted defensive efficiency, according to kenpom.com, but is 16th in adjusted offense and entered the week first in the ACC in overall (48.3) and three-point field goal percentage (39.2).
+The Cavaliers also lead the conference in free throw shooting (80.1 percent).

-Less interior congestion allows for uncluttered driving lanes that yield layups or opportunities to pass out to open shooters, including Hauser, whose quick release has contributed to making 57 of 128 three-point attempts for the best percentage (44.5) on the team.
+Less interior congestion allows for uncluttered driving lanes that yield layups or opportunities to pass out to open shooters, including Hauser, whose quick release has contributed to making a team-high 57 of 128 three-point attempts.

 “It’s been a blessing to come and play for Coach Bennett, and I know he feels the same way about coaching me,” said Hauser, who sat out last season per NCAA transfer rules.
 “I couldn’t have asked for much more, outside of maybe some fans in the stands, but overall it’s been a great year.”

-Woldentensae’s value, meanwhile, became all the more evident in the previous two games, both of which he missed while in contact tracing protocol.
-His absence left the Cavaliers without one of their top three-point shooters and they labored from behind the arc in losses to Duke and North Carolina State.
+Woldetensae’s value, meanwhile, became all the more evident in the previous two games, both of which he missed because of contact tracing.
+His absence left the Cavaliers without one of their top three-point shooters, and they labored from behind the arc in losses to Duke and North Carolina State.

 The 6-5 guard from Italy immediately made a three-pointer against Miami for the Cavaliers’ first basket, but sophomore Justin McKoy came off the bench to provide the scoring spark that produced a 41-30 halftime lead thanks to a 15-2 run.

-McKoy had eight points, including three straight baskets, in Virginia’s highest scoring first half this season against an ACC opponent.
+McKoy had eight points, including three straight baskets, in Virginia’s highest-scoring first half of the season against an ACC opponent.

-“We needed it,” Bennett said of contributions from reserves.
+“We needed it,” Bennett said of the contributions from reserves.
 “Very important, and as we talked about Justin, and even Francisco [Caffaro] gave us a good lift getting to the line.
 It was good to see Tom hit his three, and Casey [Morsell] had a big drive for us.
 We’ve been playing five guys such heavy minutes, and tonight to be able to go to our bench when that group wasn’t as sharp as it needed to be was very important.”